TNodeCode/ai-course/section_optimization/Derivatives.md

 Overall, the gradient descent algorithm provides an iterative approach to optimize a function by iteratively updating parameters in the direction of steepest descent.
 It is a fundamental optimization technique used in various machine learning algorithms, such as linear regression, logistic regression, and neural networks.

 <img src="images/gradient_descent.jpg" />

+There is a very good video on YouTube by _Emergent Garden_ which shows multiple exampled how a neural network learns by feeding in with data and what difficulties can occur during the learning process:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/TkwXa7Cvfr8?si=GHPTv4h_hlJFepTv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>